Henry VII: England's Greatest King

 Why Henry VII?

 Henry VII helped to reunify England after the War of the Roses.
-Henry's reign saw the creation of a dynasty that rule England for over a hundred years, and his descendents rule England to this day.
-Royal power was restored under Henry VII and was disrupted again until the English Civil War.
+Henry's reign saw the creation of a dynasty that ruled England for over a hundred years, and his descendents rule England to this day.
+Royal power was restored under Henry VII and was not disrupted again until the English Civil War.
 Finally, Henry left a large treasury for his successors that allowed England to remain prosperous and safe without heavily taxing their people.